Huangtubaye233/Huangtubaye233.github.io/index.md

 ---
 layout: default
-title: Kefan Yu - Research
+title: Kefan Yu
 ---

 ## About Me

 <img class="profile-picture" src="KefanYu.JPG">

-I am Kefan Yu, a final-year undergraduate majoring in Computer Science at Northwestern University, with broad interest in Natural Language Processing.
+I am a final-year undergraduate majoring in Computer Science at Northwestern University, with broad interest in Natural Language Processing.

 This summer, I am fortunate to work as a research assistant at [TTIC](https://www.ttic.edu/), supervised by Prof. [Zhewei Sun](https://zhewei-sun.github.io/).
 I also serve as a member of [LingMechLab](https://sites.northwestern.edu/lingmechlab/) and [MLL-Lab](https://mll-lab-nu.github.io/) at Northwestern, mentored by the gorgeous [Qingcheng Zeng](https://qcznlp.github.io/) and [Zihan Wang](https://zihanwang314.github.io/), respectively.

 ## Research Interest

-I am broadly interested in how we can interpret, evaluate, and (hopefully) improve current AI systems.
+I am interested in how we can interpret, evaluate, and (hopefully) improve current AI systems.
 Much of my work is driven by linguistics (especially pragmatics) and cognitive science perspectives.
 I am also interested in multilinguality and how models understand and handle under-represented languages such as slang.

 [This post](https://seantrott.substack.com/p/so-you-want-to-be-an-llm-ologist) has profoundly shaped my research perspective and current work.